 Best Ohio Disability Discrimination Attorney Answer: Am I protected under the ADA if I am a recovering alcoholic?
 Can my employer fire or demote me for having a problem with alcohol even if I am not drinking on the job?
 What type of lawyer do I need to sue my employer for ADA violation?

-Here at the Spitz Law Firm, our employment attorneys receive numerous inquiries from employees that are either recovering from an addiction to drugs and/or alcohol or recently disclosed to their employer that they are suffering from a drug or alcohol addiction.
+Here at Spitz, The Employee’s Law Firm, our employment attorneys receive numerous inquiries from employees that are either recovering from an addiction to drugs and/or alcohol or recently disclosed to their employer that they are suffering from a drug or alcohol addiction.
 Many of these employees assume that since a definite stigma exists in society against those struggling with drugs or alcohol, the law does not protect them.
 However, the Americans with Disabilities Act (“ADA”) and Ohio’s counterpart, R.C. § 4112.02(A) offers protection to employees that are either recovering from an addiction to drugs and alcohol or employees that are currently struggling with addiction.
 As our employment discrimination lawyers have blogged about before, while workers are not protected under the ADA while currently using drugs and alcohol, employees who are not using and recovering from substance abuse or participating in a drug abuse recovery program, or wrongfully perceived as engaging in alcohol or drug abuse are protected by the ADA.
 (See Top Disability Discrimination Lawyer Reply: Is Drug And Alcohol Addiction Covered By The ADA?; Is Alcoholism A Disability Under The ADA?
 Top Disability Discrimination Attorney Reply)

 A recent disability discrimination jury verdict from the United States District Court for the Western District of Arkansas reaffirmed the ADA’s protection of employees struggling with addiction.
 A truck driver reported to his employer, North Carolina-based Old Dominion Freight Line Inc., that he was suffering from alcoholism.
 The driver voluntarily told a supervisor that he was in treatment for alcoholism and was attending Alcoholics Anonymous meetings.
 Despite the fact that the driver did not drink while on the job and had no accidents or incidence in his over five years of employment, Old Dominion summarily suspended and eventually terminated the driver’s employment.